RoboDK/RoboDK-API/C#/readme.md

 RoboDK API for C#
 ======================
-Read the [RoboDK API description](../README.md) for information about the RoboDK API.
+Read the [RoboDK API description](../README.md) for general information about the RoboDK API.

-Full description and template available on [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=RoboDK.RoboDK-Template)

 Requirements
 ------------